Talking With Your Children About HIV and AIDS

 - You can get AIDS from use of even one contaminated needle or one sexual act with a partner who has HIV/AIDS.

 You may also want to dispel some of these myths about HIV:

-- HIV is spread by insects.
-There is absolutely no evidence to support this idea.
+- HIV is not spread by insects.

-- Oral sex is completely safe sex.
+- Oral sex is not completely safe sex.
 Many youths believe this, but oral sex -- especially oral-penile sex or oral anal contact -- might transmit the infection, as well as some other sexually transmitted infections.

 - Blood from a simple cut that comes from a person with HIV is not infectious.
 The virus is easy to kill with detergent or exposure to air.